shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 ## Migrating existing instance to Deployer structure

-After the very first deployment with [Deployer](https://deployer.org/), you have to copy some files and directories from your existing Shopware instance into the directory structure, that was created by [Deployer](https://deployer.org/).
+After the very first deployment with Deployer, you have to copy some files and directories from your existing Shopware instance into the directory structure, that was created by Deployer.

-Lets agree on the following two paths for the examples:
+Let's agree on the following two paths for the examples:

 1. You have copied your existing Shopware instance to `/var/www/shopware_backup`.
 1. You have set the `deploy_path` in the [`deploy.php`](deployment-with-deployer.md#deploy-php) to `/var/www/shopware`.

-Now have a look at the `shared_files` and `shared_dirs` configuration in the [`deploy.php`](deployment-with-deployer.md#deploy-php).
+Now, look at the `shared_files` and `shared_dirs` configurations in the [`deploy.php`](deployment-with-deployer.md#deploy-php).
 Simply copy all the paths into `/var/www/shopware/shared`.
-For the configuration of the [`deploy.php`](deployment-with-deployer.md#deploy-php) the commands would be the following:
+For the configuration of the `deploy.php` the commands would be the following:

 ```bash
 cp /var/www/shopware_backup/.env /var/www/shopware/shared/